 Most of the maintained trails are in the jungle, and a competent guide should point out the local plants and their medicinal uses, as well as jungle birds and animals.
-All you need are comfortable clothes - long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, and a camera.
+All you need are comfortable clothes - long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, binoculars (optional but highly recommended), and a camera.

 Birders will find many opportunities in Belize, and most birding tours incorporate hiking.
 Most jungle lodges in Cayo (the area around the city of San Ignacio) offer birding tours.
 To see a list of our favorite lodges in Cayo, visit our Things to Do in Belize page.

 This is an extremely challenging hike and cave exploration.
 If you are in good shape, you should make a point to join a tour (ropes are required to get into the cave, so you will not be able to do this without a guide).
 The cave is located in Blue Hole National Park, along the Hummingbird Highway.
 The hike to the cave is about 3 miles, and there is a lot of elevation gain and loss getting there.
 This cave is also known as Crystal Cave for the extensive crystal formations found within, along with Mayan artifacts.
 Many lodges offer their own tours here, but if yours does not offer this adventure, you can contact Mayawalk Tours in San Ignacio.